shorepine/tulipcc/README.md

 # Tulip Creative Computer

-This a repository for the Tulip Creative Computer (aka Tulip, aka Tulip CC, aka Tulip4), a personal "weird thing" I've spent a lot of time working on over the years.
-I'm making it available to the world, just in case there's someone out there with the same strange interests.
+This a repository for the Tulip Creative Computer (aka Tulip, aka Tulip CC, aka Tulip4).

 Tulip is a self contained computer, with a display and keyboard and sound.
 It boots directly into a Python prompt.
 It is not a shell based on another operating system.
 Every byte of RAM, every cycle of the CPU is dedicated to your code, the display and music.